Skip to Main Content

 The Spice Architecture: How Thai Layering Works Here

-Chef Klae Somsuay brings Thai training credentials to a kitchen where those distinctions have to be maintained across a large operation.
+Chef Klae Somsuay leads the kitchen where those distinctions have to be maintained across a large operation.
 In a hotel dining room that serves international guests alongside Kolkata residents who may be encountering Thai food in a formal context for the first time, calibrating that spice architecture consistently is the main technical challenge.
-La Liste's 77-point recognition in 2025 suggests the kitchen is meeting that challenge at a level that resonates beyond regional dining conversations.
+La Liste's 77-point recognition in 2025 suggests the kitchen is meeting that challenge.

 Where Baan Thai Sits in Kolkata's Formal Dining Tier